vivekop0/assignment-tsm2/README.md

 ## Contact

-For any inquiries or support, please contact [your contact information].
+For any inquiries or support, please contact . viveksarkar00097@gmail.com
+7351216816
 ---

-Just replace `[https://assignment-tsm2.vercel.app/]` with the link to your demo.
-Let me know if you need further assistance!